 - Retraining may become more of an issue depending on the size of your dog

 The 3 Main Types of Dog Harnesses

 Of course, it can’t be as simple as picking up any harness and placing it on your pooch.
-There are a range of styles available, each with their own specific details based on the size and behaviour of your pet.
+There are a range of styles available, each with their own specific details based on the size and behavior of your pet.